 We are gradually building a career ladder for our employees and are adding extensive training to help move them toward full HCT certification.
 We are also developing a Chemical-Free Cleaning technology to sanitize and fully clean a well-maintained house using water ONLY.
-This step incorporates some expensive, high-tech equipment such as a top-rated TANCS dry-steam generator and possibly soft water with the use of a very high-quality, bio-stat microfiber.
+This step incorporates some expensive, high-tech equipment such as a top-rated TANCS dry-steam generator and de-ionized water with the use of hospital grade, bio-stat microfiber cloths or mops.
 These new methods are rolling out this year with our first team gradually converting their clients’ homes to the new system.
 This is increasing their sense of pride, professionalism and sense of accomplishment.
 We look forward to new technology, greener solutions and providing cleaner homes with better indoor-air quality and safer environments.
 We also look forward to being a positive influence on our entire industry and fellow “maids” around the world.

 Meet The Owners

 Bruce Vance – Town & Country Cleaning